 "View details": "</a><img src=1 onerror='alert(document.cookie)' />",

-Note: For the rest of this solution we will use Spanish to demonstrate the attack.
-If you injected your payload into the translation for another language, you will also need to adapt the examples accordingly.
+For the rest of this solution we will use Spanish to demonstrate the attack.
+Please note that if you injected your payload into the translation for another language, you will also need to adapt the examples accordingly.